Skip to main content

 The problem with annual physical inventory

 Annual physical inventory is still the default in a lot of warehouses, especially smaller ones.
 There are good reasons to move away from it.
+If you have to run one before moving to cycle counts, the stocktake checklist gives you a cleaner baseline count.

 It shuts down operations.
 A full physical count typically takes one to three days of zero outbound activity.
 For a busy distribution center, that is real lost revenue plus customer service damage.